adaptyteam/adapty-docs/versioned_docs/version-3.0/profiles-crm.md

 ## Event timestamps with future dates

-Why do events show future timestamps in profiles?
-Event timestamps may appear with future dates in profiles because Apple sends renewal events in advance.
+Why do events show future timestamps in profiles and integrations?
+Event timestamps may appear with future dates in profiles and integrations because Apple sends renewal events in advance.

 - **Why it happens**: Apple does this to ensure subscriptions renew automatically before expiring, preventing user service interruptions.
 For more details, check Apple’s Developer Forum: [Server Notifications for Subscriptions](Server Notifications for Subscriptions).
 - **Event types affected**: Typically, this applies to subscription renewals and trial-to-paid conversions.
 These events may have future timestamps because Apple notifies systems about them ahead of time.
   All other events—like additional in-app purchases or subscription plan changes—are recorded with their actual timestamps since they cannot be predicted in advance.
 - **Impact on Analytics and Event Feed**: These events will only appear in **Analytics** and the **Event Feed** once their timestamps have passed.
 Events with future timestamps are not shown in either section.
-- **Impact on Integrations**: Only events that have passed are sent to integrations.
+- **Impact on Integrations**: Adapty sends events to integrations as soon as they are received.
+If an event has a future timestamp, it will be shared with your integration exactly as received.

 ## Sharing access levels between profiles